 Hot Tip: For more information on crediting miles to Flying Blue, check out this in-depth guide on where to credit your airline miles.

 Earn Points With Flexible Credit Cards

-You can transfer points to Flying Blue from nearly all transferable points programs, including American Express Membership Rewards, Capital One, Chase Ultimate Rewards, Citi ThankYou Rewards, and Marriott Bonvoy.
+You can transfer points to Flying Blue from nearly all transferable points programs, including American Express Membership Rewards, Capital One, Chase Ultimate Rewards, Citi ThankYou Rewards, Marriott Bonvoy, and Bilt Rewards.

 Here’s a quick overview of how to earn points with each program and transfer them to Flying Blue.

 American Express Membership Rewards is one of the best ways to earn Flying Blue points.
 The bank issues a suite of Membership Rewards earning cards, each with different benefits, welcome bonuses, and earning rates on specific categories.
 For example, some American Express cards earn bonus points on dining and groceries and others on airfare.